 The first step is to construct a set of simple squares, as in \cref{lemma:leaves}, and an offline construction is outlined in \cref{alg:simpleSquares}.
 For the streaming construction of simple squares, we observe that the key component of \cref{alg:simpleSquares} is a subroutine that tests whether a given square is simple or not.
-To implement the subroutine, we use a streaming algorithm to compute the bounding square for each color, and we test whether a given square contains any bounding square as a sub-square. \begin{lemma} \cref{alg:simpleSquares} can be implemented in the streaming setting, using space $O(k \poly \log \Delta)$ and in time $O(k \poly \log \Delta)$ per stream update, with success probability at least $1 - \poly(\Delta^{-1})$. \end{lemma}
+To implement this subroutine, we compute the smallest bounding quadtree square for each color, and we test whether a given square contains any bounding square as a subsquare (observing that the given square is simple if and only if it does not contain a bounding square of any color).
+Specifically, we make use of a streaming sparse recovery structure (see \Cref{lemma:streaming_recover}) to find the minimal bounding square for each color. \begin{lemma} \cref{alg:simpleSquares} can be implemented in the streaming setting, using space $O(k \polylog \Delta)$ and in time $O(k \polylog \Delta)$ per stream update, with success probability at least $1 - \poly(\Delta^{-1})$. \end{lemma}

-\begin{proof} We show that for a point set $S \subseteq [\Delta]^2$ and a quad-tree decomposition, the smallest quad-tree square that contains $S$ as a subset can be computed in the dynamic streaming setting, as stated in \cref{alg:min_square}.
+\begin{proof} We show that for a point set $S \subseteq [\Delta]^2$ and a quadtree decomposition, the smallest quadtree square that contains $S$ as a subset can be computed in the dynamic streaming setting.

-We argue that \cref{alg:min_square} indeed finds the minimal enclosing quad-tree square for a point set $S$, with high probability (w.h.p.).
-Suppose $R$ is the minimal quad-tree square that contains $S$, and suppose $R$ is of level $i$.
+Namely, we use \cref{alg:min_square}.
+Next, we argue that this algorithm indeed finds the minimal enclosing quadtree square for a point set $S$, w.h.p.
+Suppose $R$ is the minimal quadtree square that contains $S$, and suppose $R$ is of level $i$.
 Then all points in $S$ correspond to the same grid point $y$ in $\mathcal{G}_i$, so $\mathcal{K}_i$ returns exactly square $R$ w.h.p.
 On the other hand, for any level $i' < i$, sketch $\mathcal{K}_{i'}$ either reports that the number of non-empty grid squares is larger than $2$, or returns 2 squares w.h.p.
-This concludes that \cref{alg:min_square} finds exactly the minimal enclosing square of $S$ w.h.p.
+Hence \cref{alg:min_square} finds the minimal enclosing square of $S$ w.h.p.